How Do Cybersecurity Services Keep Businesses Safe?

 A distributed denial of service (DDoS) attack disrupts the normal operations of a targeted server, service, or network by flooding it with malicious internet traffic.
 Think of it like a massive crowd of people assembling outside a store, preventing other legitimate customers from going inside.

 DDoS attacks can be devastating to companies with a heavy online presence, such as e-commerce businesses.
 The attack makes it impossible for the organization to process sales.

 6. Website Defacement

 Imagine what could happen if malicious actors were able to take control of your website or social media platforms.
 Cybercriminals could post fraudulent press releases, delete web pages, expose sensitive information, and more.

 While you could likely restore your operations eventually, such an attack might destroy your business relationships and reputation with your customers.
 Techniques such as SQL injection, password hacking, and cross-site scripting (XSS) are common exploits that criminals use to take control of a website.

 7. Intellectual Property (IP) Theft

 A data breach isn’t just an embarrassment for your company—it may also spell the end of your business.
 Criminals may steal your financial information or trade secrets, as well as private health data that must be kept confidential under HIPAA security rules.

 Some hackers seek to undermine an organization’s own trust in the integrity of its systems by deleting and manipulating data.
-For example, security researchers were recently able to seize control of an industrial robot arm, subtly sabotaging its operations.
 Even if you can identify the problem, the vulnerability will still be there as long as you use the same technologies.